 The Young Scot card is the only valid discount card on buses today.
 If you previously had the stripey Young Person’s Bus Concession Card you should destroy this and start using your Young Scot card.

 Getting the discount is simple.
 Place your card on the electronic ticketing machine, state your destination to the driver and your discount will automatically be calculated.
-On FirstGlasgow buses it's slightly different; just show your card to the driver before paying.

 If you are travelling before 10am during the week, a minimum-spend limit of £12 applies in order to get a discount.
 These restrictions do not apply in July and August, or if you are purchasing a season ticket.
 You can also use your card to buy a season ticket (weekly, monthly etc) at a 50% discount.

 Visit the ScotRail website for terms and conditions.